Joseph Layraud

 Joseph Fortuné Séraphin Layraud (15 October 1834 – 12 October 1912) was a French painter.
 There is no complete clearance as to the birth' and the death' dates.
 Some sources refer to 1833–1913.
 His range included historical scenes and figures, religious and mythological subjects, landscapes, and portraits of contemporaries.

 Life and career

 Layraud was born at La Roche-sur-le-Buis in south-eastern France.
-After beginning his training in Marseilles in 1853 he moved to Paris in 1856, studying at the École nationale supérieure des Beaux-Arts under Léon Cogniet and Tony Robert-Fleury.
+After beginning his training in Marseille in 1853 he moved to Paris in 1856, studying at the École nationale supérieure des Beaux-Arts under Léon Cogniet and Tony Robert-Fleury.
 He was awarded the Grand Prix de Rome in 1863.

 After his time in Rome, Layraud travelled in Italy and Portugal, painting landscapes, he did some history paintings and many portraits.
 From 1892 he was a professor at the Académie des beaux-arts in Valenciennes.
 His pupils included Jules Chaine, Max Albert Decrouez, Grégoire Nicolas Finez, Lucien Hector Jonas, Charles Paris, Maurice Rufin and Alfred Léon Sauvage.